Bahlool: Lineage

 His full lineage is: Aba Wahb Bahlool ibn Amr ibn al-Mughira ibn al-Abbas ibn Muhammad ibn Ali ibn Abdallah ibn al-Abbas ibn Abd al-Muttalib ibn Hashim.

 Encounter with Harun al-Rashid

 Al-Nishapuri, in his book Uqala' al-Majanin (The Wise Fools), recounts a famous encounter:

-Harun al-Rashid was traveling for the Hajj pilgrimage when he passed the outskirts of Kufa.
+Harun al-Rashid was travelling for the Hajj pilgrimage when he passed the outskirts of Kufa.
 He saw Bahlool running, with a group of children chasing him.
 The Caliph said, "Who is this?"
 They replied, "Bahlool the Madman."
 Harun said, "I have always wished to see him.
 Summon him, but do not frighten him."

 They called out to Bahlool, "The Commander of the Faithful summons you!" but he paid them no mind.

 Harun al-Rashid himself then called out, "Peace be upon you, O Bahlool."

 Bahlool replied, "And upon you be peace, O Commander of the Faithful."

 Harun said, "I have longed to see you."

 Bahlool retorted, "But I have never longed to see you!"